-Your preschool science program must include a section about humans and the human body.
-In my class our initial focus was on the concept that as humans "we are all the same but we are all different."
+Your preschool science program must include a section on humans and the human body.
+In my classes, our initial focus was that as humans, "we are all the same but we are all different."

 We are all the same in a sense that all human beings have to eat, sleep, drink, move around and so on.
 We are all born, grow up and when we get old we die.
 Human beings can have babies.
 We all have bodies and our body parts.
 We are different because our body features are not the same.
 Our eyes, skin color, height and weight are different.
 We might not think the same way or like the same things.
 We are unique individuals.

 Let's begin with some preschool science activities about our bodies:

-Q: What are our body parts?
+1. What are the different body parts?

 We have eyes, ears, mouth, nose, hands, legs and so on.
 Inside our bodies we have internal organs, bones, muscles, blood.

-Play a movement game to help explore balance, running, walking, standing and so on.
+1. Play a movement game to help explore balance, running, walking, standing and so on.

 We use certain parts of our bodies to learn about the world around us.

-Preschool Science Healthy Activities:
+Preschool Science Activities for Staying Healthy

 Put a drop of sparkle glue on the hands of each child.
 Tell the kids to rub their hands together.
 The sparkles represent the germs on their hands.
 Let the kids touch different objects in the classroom.
 Do you see how the sparkles remain on the objects?
 Have the children wash their hands with soap and warm water.
 Encourage them to remove all the sparkles from their hand.
 Focus on proper hand washing including back of the hands and in between the fingers.

-Have your say about what you just read!
+New!
+CommentsHave your say about what you just read!
 Leave me a comment in the box below.